 Prep Time: 15 minutes

 Bake Time: 40-45 minutes

-1 (10 ounce) container Buitoni refrigerated light Alfredo pasta sauce, see shopping tip
+1 (10 ounces) container Buitoni refrigerated light Alfredo pasta sauce, see shopping tips

 ¾ cup wild rice, uncooked (2½ cups cooked)